huawei-noah/trustworthyAI/Causal_Structure_Learning/Causal_Discovery_RL/README.md

 # Causal Discovery with Reinforcement Learning

-Codes for the paper ['Causal Discovery with Reinforcement Learning'](https://openreview.net/forum?id=S1g2skStPB) (ICLR 2020, Oral), by Shengyu Zhu, Ignvier NG, and Zhitang Chen.
+Codes for the paper ['Causal Discovery with Reinforcement Learning'](https://openreview.net/forum?id=S1g2skStPB) (ICLR 2020, Oral), by Shengyu Zhu, Ignavier Ng, and Zhitang Chen.

 If you find it useful, please consider citing: